 PlayStation 4, PlayStation 4 Pro, and PlayStation 5

 The PlayStation 4 was released in 2013 and was in fierce competition with Microsoft’s Xbox One.
 In November of 2016, a considerably more powerful version of the console was released called the PlayStation 4 Pro.

 In November 2020, Sony released their next generation PlayStation 5 console.
 The PlayStation 5 is much more powerful than any previous PlayStation console.
 The PS5 can play games at 4K 60 frames-per-second all the way up to 120 frames-per-second and is 8K capable.

 PlayStation 4 and PlayStation 5 games

-Interestingly enough, there are quite a few recent games on PlayStation 4 that offer free upgrades to PlayStation 5 versions of the games.
+Interestingly enough, there are quite a few games on PlayStation 4 that offer free upgrades to PlayStation 5 versions of the games.
 For example, Marvel’s Spider-Man: Miles Morales, Sackboy: A Big Adventure, Immortals: Fenyx Rising are just but a few.
 This means you only have to buy these games once to play the best version for your console.